mjsmith11/planroom-journal/requirements/user_stories.md

 As a subcontractor that has been invited to a project, I want to select the files I wish to download and download them as a single zip file so that I can minimize the time it takes to download.

 #### S2.3
-As a subcontractor that has been invited to a project, I want to view the project information and download the files so that I can prepare my bid.
+As a subcontractor that has been invited to a project, I want to view the project information including the expiration time of my invitation and download the files so that I can prepare my bid.